paolo7/KnowHowDataset/README.md

 ------

 ###### This dataset is partially based on original instructions from [wikiHow](http://www.wikihow.com/) and [Snapguide](https://snapguide.com/) accessed on the 16th of July 2014.
-It is licensed under the Creative Commons Attribution-NonCommercial 4.0 International [(CC BY-NC 4.0)](http://creativecommons.org/licenses/by-nc/4.0/) licence.
+It is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International [(CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence.
 DOI: http://dx.doi.org/10.7488/ds/1394

 ------